Dam Removal Opens Miles of Habitat for Migratory Fish

 Hats Off to these Achievers!

 Congratulations are in order for three of our team members.
-Sarah Emrich passed her P.E. exam, Quinn Caralle was promoted to Marketing Assistant, and Kevin Dahms now leads both the Hudson River and Northeast Highlands and Coastal Bioregion offices.
+Sarah Emrich passed her P.E. exam, Quinn Caralle was promoted to Marketing Assistant, and Kevin Dahms now leads the Hudson River Bioregion office.